pfnet-research/chainer-capsnet/README.md

 ```

 Test accuracy of a trained model (without reconstruction) reached 99.66%.
-The paper does not provide detailed information about initialization and optimization.
-So, for making training easy, I replaced relu with leaky relu with a very small slope (0.05).
+For making training easy, I replaced relu with leaky relu with a very small slope (0.05).

 ### Requirements